Q100325: Katana Core Terms

 - Attributes: Attributes are containers for data held on locations in the scene graph.
 Examples of data stored in attributes are 3D transforms such as 4x4 matrices, vertex positions of geometry, and value settings for an instance of a shader.
 Attributes of a selected scene graph location can be inspected interactively in Katana's Attributes tab, but not edited, as their values are determined by nodes and parameters of the Katana project.

-Some examples of common attributes locations can have can be found in the Katana Online Help under Common Attributes.
-For more detailed information on creating, manipulating or deleting attributes, please see the chapter on Working With Attributes.
+Some examples of common attributes locations can have can be found in the Katana Developer Guide under Attribute Conventions.
+For more detailed information on creating, manipulating or deleting attributes, please see the chapter on Working with Attributes.

 - Attribute Types: There are different types of attributes for different basic types of data: integer numbers, floating-point numbers, double-precision numbers, and strings.
 In addition to these types of data attributes, attributes can be grouped in hierarchies using group attributes.
 Furthermore, a special type of attribute, the null attribute, is used for specific cases, such as to declare a certain attribute as not set, so that a default value for the attribute is used instead.